-32 What is the usual time frame for appeal or judicial review?
+33 What is the usual time frame for appeal or judicial review?

-The appeal must be filed by the head of the FNE or any of the parties to the proceedings within 10 business days from service of process, a term that may be extended as applicable depending on the domicile of the affected party if other than Santiago, according to the general rules of articles 258 and 259 of the Civil Procedure Code.
+The appeal must be filed by any of the parties to the proceedings within 10 business days from service of process, a term that may be extended as applicable depending on the domicile of the affected party if other than Santiago, according to the general rules of articles 258 and 259 of the Civil Procedure Code.

-To follow up on the petition the parties must appear before the Supreme Court, in a procedure that may take between four and six months.
+To follow up on the petition the parties must appear before the Supreme Court, in a procedure that may take between four and eight months.